walleis/rain-alert-via-SMS/README.md

 ## Overview

-This Python script checks the weather forecast for a specific location (Rio de Janeiro, Brazil) using the OpenWeatherMap API.
+This Python script checks the weather forecast for a specific location using the OpenWeatherMap API.
 If the forecast indicates rain within the next few hours, the script sends an SMS notification to a specified phone number via the Twilio API, reminding the user to bring an umbrella.

 ## Features